 Recently, in addition to loose monetary policy, there has been a significant growth in corporate cash hoarding in tax havens.
-As of January 2016, \$1.9trillion was held by American companies in cash and cash like assets mostly in tax havens.
+In the United States, as of January 2016, \$1.9trillion was held by companies in cash and cash like assets mostly in tax havens.
 In the wake of the crisis, offshore wealth grew by 25% between 2008 and 2014, which resulted in an estimated \$7.6trillion of household financial wealth being held in tax havens.
-With tax services provided by the BIG FOUR accounting firms, APPLE, FACEBOOK, AMAZON, and UBER seem to be the leaders of tax evasion schemes that give them use of the cash saved from the tax collector for mergers and acquisitions, that mostly centralizes existing capacity rather than building new.
+APPLE, FACEBOOK, AMAZON, and UBER seem to be the leaders of tax evasion schemes that give them use of the cash saved from the tax collector for mergers and acquisitions, that mostly centralizes existing capacity rather than building new.